rhysd/actionlint/README.md

   `NumberType`, ... are structs to represent actual types of expression.
 - `ExprSemanticsChecker` checks semantics of expression syntax `${{ }}`.
 It traverses given expression syntax tree and deduces its type, checking types and resolving variables (contexts).

+Note that the version of this repository is for command line tool `actionlint`.
+So it does not represent version of the library, meant that patch version bump may introduce some breaking changes.

 # Testing